June 8, 2025

 What Percentage of Waitlisted Students Are Admitted to Harvard?

-Here are the straightforward acceptance rates and yield percentages (% accepted spots) for graduating classes from 2021 to 2027, showing how many students applied and what percentage were accepted each year.
+Here are the acceptance rates and yield percentages (% accepted spots) for graduating classes from 2021 to 2027, showing how many students applied and what percentage were accepted each year.

 Graduating Class Year Class of 2021 Class of 2022 Class of 2023 Class of 2024 Class of 2025 Class of 2026 Class of 2027